krateoplatformops/github-provider-kog-chart/docs/troubleshooting.md

 ### Collaborator

-When configuring the `permissions` field for collaborators, ensure you're using one of the valid permission levels:
+When configuring the `permission` field for collaborators, ensure you're using one of the valid permission levels:

 | Valid Permission Levels |
 |-------------------------|